MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/authentication-and-identity-management/oidc-1.0-authentication.md

 ### Step 6: Create the site collection

-In this step, you create a team site collection with two administrators: One as a Windows administrator and one as a federated (AD FS) administrator.
+In this step, you create a team site collection with two administrators: One as a Windows administrator and one as a federated (AAD) administrator.

 1. Open the SharePoint Central Administration site.
 2. Navigate to **Application Management** > **Create site collections** > **Create site collections**.